TranNhatTan14/Obsidian/Work/Future Work.md

 - At least 3 years of experience programming with Python, Scala, or Java2+ years of experience ==building end-to-end data pipelines==
 - 2+ experience working on large-scale data science/data analytics projects

-### Location

-- This is a remote / virtual role
-- Candidate needs to be based in Vietnam

 ---

 ### Description